viv1/recall-ai-meeting-action-items/README.md

 3. Run the build command: `npm run build`
 4. Start the client server: `npm run start`

 The frontend will be available at `http://localhost:3000` (i.e uses 3000 Port by default.
 However, if that Port is not available, it uses the next available Port.
+You can use different port by modifying `PORT` value in `.env` file.

 ### Backend